-Also, pouring oil concentrate onto super hot sauna stones is a fire hazard.
+Also, avoid pouring oil concentrate onto super hot sauna stones – it is a fire hazard.
 Our advice is to play it safe and always dilute your essential oil before adding it to the sauna.

 Once you’ve diluted your oil sand added them to the stones – that’s it.
 Your work is done.
 Just sit back, relax, and enjoy a fragrant sauna session.
 It couldn’t be any easier.